Sheikh-Yawar/Trails/README.md

 ## **License**

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-username/Trails/blob/main/LICENSE) file for details.
+This project is licensed under the GPL License.
+See the [LICENSE](https://github.com/Sheikh-Yawar/Trails?tab=GPL-3.0-1-ov-file#) file for details.